 Load small toys such as Legos, bath-time puffers, or the ball your dog uses to play fetch into a mesh laundry bag.
 Run them through a cool delicate cycle to get them squeaky clean.
 Learn which objects you’re probably washing too much.

 Wash pillows two at a time in a warm-water gentle cycle.
 To ensure you’ve washing out all the soap, add an extra cold-water rinse and spin, advises Good Housekeeping.
 To fluff things up, dry the pillows on low heat, along with a few rubber dryer balls.
-Here's why you should be washing your pillows way more often.

 Plastic shower curtains

 Clean a plastic shower curtain with a regular amount of detergent.
 Add two or three bath towels for extra cleaning power.
 Hang to dry.
 Learn some more tricks to clean your bathroom more quickly and efficiently than you are now.

 Backpacks and lunch boxes